-Since the pandemic began earlier in the year, there has now been less of a focus on flying, but a much greater focus on driving.
+Since the pandemic began in 2020 and has now lasted for over a year, there has now been less of a focus on flying, but a much greater focus on driving.
 According to the U.S. Travel Association, people feel more comfortable traveling in personal vehicles and staying in vacation rentals than they do taking flights; interest in RVs has skyrocketed!
 This has now led to many Americans pivoting in their leisure travel plans and taking staycations and exploring the cities where they live and visiting remote wilderness areas and national parks to enjoy nature with no crowds.
 Also popular are biking, golf or hiking trips, glamping or glamorous camping with amenities and resort-style services, renting cabins and vacation homes and taking nostalgic road trips in the US along with camping and RV trips like they did as children.
 This is an excellent time to explore our home country!

 The booking site Travelocity noted that most hotel bookings are within 100 miles of where travelers live, so be sure to make your lodging reservations in advance as many resorts and campsites are filling up quickly.
 National Parks like Glacier, Yellowstone and the Grand Tetons are seeing a spike in reservations.
 Also be patient on going to restaurants, as many are not taking reservations and are only allowing outside dining or limited indoor dining.
 More than ever, it is very important to help support local restaurants, bars, shops and lodging.

-Cruises are definitely out.
+Cruises are definitely out for a while longer in my opinion.
 Group trips are now at the bottom of people’s lists, unless it is a trip with their families or close friends.
 I have, however, seen a number of local tours being offered by such organizations as the Chicago Architecture Center where you can join a small group or private walking tour to explore local buildings and architecture, while staying socially distanced.

 Also make sure to do your research in advance to determine whether or not there are travel or quarantine restrictions imposed by certain cities or states.
-For example the city of Chicago has a 14 day quarantine requirement if you return from visiting a number of states.
+For example, the city of Chicago has a 1o day quarantine or a negative COVID-19 test requirement if you return from visiting a number of states.
 This is changing almost weekly.
 Also make sure to practice good sanitization, social distancing and mask wearing when you are traveling.
 I believe that the airlines, car rental companies and hotels are taking this very seriously and you should feel very comfortable.